-The population of the Division aged 18 years and over is estimated to have fewer people with very high psychological distress levels as measured by the K-10 compared to Australia as a whole (Figure 6).
-Conversely, the proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is slightly above the national average.
+The population of the Division aged 18 years and over is estimated to have relatively fewer people with very high psychological distress levels as measured by the K-10 than in Australia as a whole (Figure 6).
+The proportion of the population aged 15 years and over estimated to have reported their health as 'fair' or 'poor' is also below the national average.